 - Have completed at least one year of study and at least 12 credits in your current degree program.

-- Be approved by the Office of the Dean of Undergraduate Studies to undertake selected Global Scholars courses (please see process once you have downloaded the application at the link below).
+- Be approved by the Office of the Dean of Undergraduates to undertake selected Global Scholars courses (please see process once you have downloaded the application at the link below).

 - Agree to the program terms and conditions (listed at the bottom of this page).

 - Not have previously committed an honor code violation.

 Additionally, we encourage you to seek advice from your major academic advisor for submitting your application to ensure this aligns with your academic and career goals.

 Applications for the Global Scholars program are due one week before host course application deadline.
 Each time you apply for a course in the Global Scholars Program, you will be required to submit a new application.

 Before applying, please review the list of available courses through the Global Scholars program.
 Once you have done this, you will need to download the Global Scholars Application, complete the necessary information (including your digital signature on page 1), and send it to email@example.com.
 On page 2 of the application, you will find the application process workflow.
 This page does not require any input and is just for reference purposes.

 Please note: completing this application will mean that you agree to the programs terms and conditions as outlined below.
 If you have concerns regarding these terms and conditions please contact us at firstname.lastname@example.org.

 Rice University Transfer Credit Policy: Courses taken at another college or university that are appropriate to the Rice curriculum may be approved for transfer credit toward a Rice undergraduate degree.
 Students must have taken the course at a United States academic institution accredited by a regional accrediting agency, or at a foreign institution accredited by the appropriate agency, such as the government’s Ministry of Education.
 Refer to the II.
 Transfer Credit section within Terms & Conditions.